sevren/GoGetTest/README.md

 `docker run --name rabbitmq --network=challenge3-network -d -p 5672:5672 -p 15672:15672 -it rabbitmq:3.7-management-alpine`

+Give it a few seconds to fully complete the rabbitmq command before you run the next commands - rabbitmq is notorious for taking time to start up

 Open 2 terminals run one of these commands in each one :

 `docker run --network=challenge3-network -p 8080:8080 -p 9090:9090 -it sevren/license-manager -amqp amqp://guest:guest@rabbitmq:5672/`